Lady and the Tramp (2019 film): Plot

 Learning that Peg and Bull have been adopted from the pound, and regretful that he could not do more to save Lady from Elliot, Tramp returns to Lady's house.
 Lady decides her place is with her owners, and Tramp leaves.
 A rat suddenly enters Lulu's nursery, and Lady starts barking frantically, just as Elliot arrives to warn Jim Dear that he has tracked Tramp to their house.
 Jim Dear locks Lady in a room, and Lady calls for Tramp, who returns and sneaks inside to the nursery.
 In the ensuing battle, Tramp is injured, but kills the rat.
 Lulu, whose crib was knocked over in the struggle, starts to cry loudly.
-Thinking that Tramp attacked Lulu, Jim Dear gives him to Elliot to be euthanized.
+Believing Tramp attacked Lulu, Jim Dear hands Tramp over to Elliot to be euthanized.

 After being released, Lady leads Jim Dear and Darling to the dead rat, then sets out with Jock and Trusty to rescue Tramp.
 Realizing the truth, Jim Dear and Darling follow in their motorcar.
-Elliot's frightened horses crash his cart when the dogs attack, and Tramp is injured.
-Jim Dear and Darling catch up and adopt Tramp as their own to protect him from Elliot.
+Elliot's frightened horses crash his cart when the dogs attack, and Tramp is injured further.
+Jim Dear and Darling catch up, and adopt Tramp as their own to protect him from Elliot.

 The family celebrates Christmas together, and Tramp receives his new collar and license.
 Outside in the yard, Trusty entertains Dodge and Ollie, two puppies adopted by Jock's owner, with the story of how he helped save "a poor stray with a heart of gold".